151. Which SAS function below returns an argument with

 %mend;

-Given the sample code above, what keyword is needed at the for this MACRO to work?
+Given the sample code above, what keyword is needed at the

 1. %STR